 b.
 The first state in which he was appointed

 c.
-Both the states shared by in such proportion as determined by the president.
+Both the states shared by in such proportion as determined by the President of India.

 d.
 The second state in which he has been appointed